Azure-Samples/azure-openai-rag-workshop/docs/sections/11-improvements.md

 This time we call the `runWithStreaming()` method instead of `run()`.
 One key difference here is that we don't return the response directly, but we use a new helper function `createNdJsonStream()` to create the response chunks, then send them to the client as a stream using the `Readable.from()` method.

-Let's add this new function to our file:
+Let's add this new function at the bottom of your file:

 ```ts
 // Transform the response chunks into a JSON stream